 The lower storey is divided into three apartments, of nearly equal dimensions, 12 ft high, and supported by hollow iron pillars, serving at the same time as conductors in winter for heated air, which issues through the floor of the upper storey, and by which means the whole building may, with care, be kept at any required temperature.
 It is in these three apartments that the younger classes are taught reading, natural history, and geography.

-Dale Owen’s Outline of the System of Education at New Lanark (1824) is perhaps the fullest description of the New Lanark schools, and is of particular value when set alongside the elder Owen’s memories of the infant school in The New Existence and his later autobiography.
-According to Owen, the school was attended by ‘every child above one year old’, although some observers thought the youngest were probably two or three years old.
-During the first few months of the nursery schools Robert Owen ‘daily watched and superintended … knowing that if the foundation were not truly laid, it would be in vain to expect a satisfactory structure’.
-With his usual finesse in matters of human relations he ‘acquired the most sincere affections of all the children’ and apparently also won over the parents ‘who were highly delighted with the improved conduct, extraordinary progress, and continually increasing happiness of their children.’
+Dale Owen’s Outline of the System of Education at New Lanark (1824) is perhaps the fullest description of the New Lanark schools and is of particular value when set alongside the elder Owen’s memories of the infant school in The New Existence and his later autobiography.
+According to Owen, the school was attended by ‘every child above one-year-old’, although some observers thought the youngest was probably two or three years old.
+During the first few months of the nursery schools, Robert Owen ‘daily watched and superintended … knowing that if the foundation were not truly laid, it would be in vain to expect a satisfactory structure’.
+With his usual finesse in matters of human relations he ‘acquired the most sincere affections of all the children’ and apparently also won over the parents ‘who were highly delighted with the improved conduct, extraordinary progress, and continually increasing the happiness of their children.’

 Robert Owen’s instructions to his new infant master and assistant were simple :